IBM/predict-insurance-charges-with-autoai/README.md

 ![demo](https://media.github.ibm.com/user/79254/files/37d5e300-8bbf-11ea-9f76-c9dd15d1eef0)

-As shown above, this application leverages machine learning models to predict your insurance charges, and how smoking or decreasing your BMI affects insurance premiums.
+As shown above, this application leverages machine learning models to predict your insurance charges, and helps the customer understand how smoking or decreasing your BMI affects insurance premiums.

-Automation and artificial intelligence (AI) transforms businesses and helps address challenges in areas of healthcare.
-Many insurers are exploring how to leverage AI solutions to improve health outcomes for patients under their care.
-You predict an insurance premium cost with an intent to create an effective solution to accurately predict the insurance premium outcomes.
+As we see the value of gross insurance premiums worldwide continue to skyrocket past 5 trillion dollars, we know that most of these costs are preventable.
+For example, just by eliminating smoking, and lowering your BMI by a few points could mean shaving thousands of dollars off of your premium charges.
+In this application, we study the effects of age, smoking, BMI, gender, and region to determine how much of a difference these factors can make on your insurance premium.
+By using our application, customers see the radical difference their lifestyle choices make on their insurance charges.
+By leveraging AI and machine learning, we help customers understand just how much smoking increases their premium, by predicting how much they will have to pay within seconds.

 ## Description